graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ValueConverter.Register<Vector3, string>(v => $"{v.X},{v.Y},{v.Z}");
 ```

-The above method registers a conversion from the `Vector3` format to a `string`.
+The above method registers a conversion from the `Vector3` struct to a `string`.
 Since the registration is static,
 it should only be done once per application lifetime.
 For instance, in a static constructor of your schema.

 ```csharp